 - Church Website address.

-- Information sheet about Children’s Ministries, for Parents
+- An information sheet about Children’s Ministries.

 - A welcome sheet aimed at Children (not the parents).

 - A What’s Next sheet – the one low commitment next step that a visitor can take to making new friends.

 Under the Radar Image credit: 72soul / 123RF Stock Photo

 Please share your ideas on what you put in your church visitor welcome packet in the comment field below.

 Reignite Your First Impressions Ministry